Monday - Friday7:30 a.m. - 5:30 p.m.

 The Public Trustee's foreclosure files do not contain these figures unless an Intent to Redeem has been filed.
 The Public Trustee requests and receives figures from the foreclosing attorney for the lender or the overbidder at the time of the sale.

-Misstatement of Redemption Amount notice document
+See the Misstatement of Redemption Amount notice document at the bottom of this page.

 Junior lien holders who have filed an Intent to Redeem will be advised of their redemption period by the Public Trustee's office.
 Intents to Redeem are prioritized in the order they are recorded.
 The most senior lien holder may redeem fifteen (15) to nineteen (19) business days after the sale, but no later than noon on the final day.
 Subsequent lien holders each have five (5) business days after the senior lien holder's period, but must redeem by noon on the final day.